harystyleseze/alx-system_engineering-devops/0x00-shell_basics/README.md

-This task is to create directories using parent flag.
+This task is to list file and directories in special order.